cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/ssl-tls-advanced.md

 description: By default, the connection from the agents to AMPLIFY Central is SSL secured using TLS1.2 and the appropriate secured default Cipher Suite.
   However, you can choose to change the default behavior and use different variable values for protocols and supported Cipher Suites that meet your own requirements.
-See details below
+See details below.
 ---
 {{< alert title="Note" color="primary" >}}TLS 1.3 is not yet supported by AMPLIFY Central.{{< /alert >}}

 ## Supported TLS versions

-TLS 1.0, TLS 1.1 and **TLS 1.2** (default)
+TLS 1.0, TLS 1.1 and **TLS 1.2** (default).

-These versions can be set up in any agent configuration variable refering to `ssl.minVersion` or `ssl.maxVersion`.\
+These versions can be set up in any agent configuration variable referring to `ssl.minVersion` or `ssl.maxVersion`.\
-In case `ssl.minVersion` and `ssl.maxVersion` are incompatble, the agent will not starts.
+If `ssl.minVersion` and `ssl.maxVersion` are incompatible, the agent will not start.

 ## Default Cipher Suites